No hidden fees100% onlineFree fast deliveryUnlimited 24/7 supportFree doctor reviewNo charge until a provider approves

 choosing your form: nasal spray vs injection

-PT-141 comes in two forms in compounded telehealth practice today: a daily nasal spray and an on-demand subcutaneous injection.
-They contain the same active ingredient — bremelanotide — but the way you use them, and what the experience feels like, is genuinely different.
+PT-141 comes in two forms in compounded telehealth practice today: a nasal spray and an at-home subcutaneous injection, both used as needed.
+They contain the same active ingredient (bremelanotide) but the way you use them, and what the experience feels like, is genuinely different.
 The choice matters more than most patients realize before they make it.

 On-demand injection (1.75mg subcutaneous)